Multi-Turn Adaptive Prompting Attack on Large Vision-Language Models: Experiments

 In particular, solely attacking with connected text prompts and malicious images (\ie, Attack Action 3) performs worst (dropped by -32.22\%) as it fails in delivering clear expressions of the original requests, hindering the self-corruption of victim models.
 Preserving the original unconnected text prompts, Attack Action 2 continues to inject malicious images and delivers straightforward queries, significantly improving the ASR compared to Attack Action 3.

 Notably, if we remove vision inputs and provide the original attack text prompts throughout (i.e., Attack Action 1), it is shown to be superior to Attack Action 2 and 3 on average.
 This is largely due to the stronger safety mechanism of Llama-3.2-Vision-11B-Instruct in visual modality.
-With input images embedded with malicious semantics, such as images showing a bomb or a riot, Llama-3.2-Vision-11B-Instruct seems to be able to identify the harmfulness conveyed via vision and exhibits greater resistance to Attack Action 2 and 3 than the other two victim models.
+With input images embedded with malicious semantics, such as images showing a bomb or a riot, Llama-3.2-Vision-11B-Instruct can identify the harmfulness conveyed via vision and exhibits greater resistance to Attack Action 2 and 3 than the other two victim models.
+To further explore this aspect, we conduct \textbf{text-only \ourmethod{}} which adopts Reflection.
+By comparing it to default \ourmethod{} (dropped by -6.67\%), and \ourmethod{} w/o Reflection under Attack Action 1, the motivation of \ourmethod{} is reinforced \ie, naively incorporating visual inputs can make multi-turn jailbreaks easily defended.